 The --devel flag checks development packages for upstream changes, and --needed skips packages where the local version matches upstream.

-Pikaur maintains cache and data directories separate from pacman.
-Regular cleanup prevents disk space accumulation.
+Pikaur maintains cache and data directories separate from pacman’s package cache.
+Regular cleanup prevents old AUR package archives and cloned repositories from accumulating.

 Cache Locations